 CATS paratransit service, STS, provides door to door transportation for people with disabilities according to the Americans with Disabilities Act.
 To get an application and learn more about the eligibility process for STS visit Paratransit Certification/Eligibility.

 CATS offers one-on-one training for people with disabilities who wish to learn how to use fixed route buses or light rail.
-For information about CATS Travel Training click here
+Learn more about CATS Travel Training

 or call 704 336-2233 or 704 336-RIDE (7433).

-Fares on CATS fixed route services for people with disabilities and people 62 years or more w/ Transit ID or Medicare card is half price.
+fixed route services for people with disabilities and people 62 years or more w/ Transit ID or Medicare card is half price.
 STS fares must be paid with tickets or a STS monthly pass.
-Cleck here for

 Braille Schedules and Info: